gobeyondidentity/developer-docs/guides/integrate-nextauth.md

 sidebar_position: 6
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';
 import SetupJavaScript from '/docs/workflows/_sdk-setup/_setup-javascript.mdx';
 import Arcade, {Clip} from '/src/components/Arcade.tsx';

 # Integrate Beyond Identity Passwordless Authentication into NextAuth

-This guide provides information on how to set up Beyond Identity as a passwordless authentication provider for a [Next](https://nextjs.org) application that uses [NextAuth](https://authjs.dev).
+This guide provides information on how to set up Beyond Identity as a passwordless authentication provider for a [Next](https://nextjs.org) application that uses [NextAuth](https://next-auth.js.org/) (which is becoming [Auth.js](https://authjs.dev)).

 This guide will cover: